On this page

 SetStateTime(time)

-Manually set the current state’s age.
+Manually set the current state’s age in scaled time units.

 state_machine.SetStateTime(0);